U.S. Embassy Slovenia Cultural Grants Program

 The Public Affairs Section of the United States Embassy in Ljubljana represents the Embassy vis-a-vis the Government of Slovenia in official business related to culture; promotes the values and culture of American society; conducts information and cultural programs on behalf of the U.S. Government, presenting U.S. history, society, art and culture in all of its diversity to overseas audiences; and administers United States government involvement in cultural activities between Slovenia and the United States.

 Each year, the Public Affairs Section devotes a certain amount of funding towards encouraging and promoting cultural and artistic cooperation, collaboration and exchange between the United States and Slovenia.
 This allows us to conduct, on a bi-annual basis, a competition for cultural grants funding.
 Funding for cultural grants is decided through a competitive application process, and each proposal is voted on by an Embassy committee.
-Please understand that we receive many more good proposals than our resources allow us to fund, which means that simply submitting a good proposal does not guarantee that the Embassy can your project.
+Please understand that we receive many more good proposals than our resources allow us to fund, which means that simply submitting a good proposal does not guarantee that the Embassy can fund your project.
 Additionally, since this is a competition, in the interest of a fair and impartial process, the Embassy is unable to give personalized assistance or advice to individual applicants and/or applying organizations.
 However, we have put together some of our most frequently asked questions in Section III below, to assist applicants in putting together their proposals.
+Any award is subject to the availability of funds.

 II.
 How to Apply for a Grant